 N: Do you have certain rituals or patterns in the creative process?
 What is behind your drawings conceptually and how do you not become boring or monotonous about it?

 I: I do not know if I’ve not already become boring.
 I work quite unscheduled.
 Often I adapt on the go.
-There are leitmotifs I believe, the color I treat about the same always.
+There are leitmotifs I believe, the colour I treat about the same always.
 I would not say that I have already found it.
 I’m still searching.

 In the next period, I would like to simplify the image, to take towards as little as possible, but to be just enough.